AppHubPlatform/docs/downloads.md

 <h2>Downloads & Changelogs</h2>

-This section contains a list of the lastest versions of each SDKs, as well as a changelog for each SDK.
+This section contains the lastest versions of each SDKs, as well as a changelog for each SDK.

 ---